 - a.
 The Operations NCOIC/NCO certification requires the Operations NCOIC and NCO to certify on 10 tasks.
-To qualify for the certification exam, the Ops NCOIC/NCO must: - (1) Graduate the Guidance Counselor Operations Course (GCOC). - (2) Enroll within 90-days of assuming the position or graduation from GCOC, whichever is later. - (3) Receive training or evaluation from the BN Ops SGM for the OPS NCOIC or Ops NCOIC for the OPS NCO. - b.
-The certification tasks consists of:
+To qualify for the certification exam, the Ops NCOIC/NCO must: - (1) The enrollment of the certification occurs during the initial reception and integration with the Master Trainer or upon assignment to the position if filled internally within the organization. - (2) The Certification program starts NLT 30-days from the assignment of the position or Guidance Counselor Operations Course graduation, whichever is later. - (3) The Certification program must be completed within 180-days from the certification start date. - (4) The Guidance Counselor Operations Course certificate needs to be uploaded to the USAREC G3 Training Leader Development Program SharePoint and DTMS. - (5) Operations NCOIC/NCO are only required to certify once.
+The Master Trainer will verify the previous record, annotate the current record, and close the certification out. - (6) The primary Trainer for these tasks is the BN Ops SGM for the OPS NCO. - b.
+The certification tasks consist of:

-(1) Develop a Mission Accomplishment Plan (MAP) 805K-79R-7450 (2) Process a Board Edit Request 805K-79R-7457 (3) Perform Delayed Entry Program +10 Quality Control Procedures 805K-79R-7453 (4) Process a Special Missions Applicant 805K-79R-7455 (5) Process a Waiver Workflow 805K-79R-7456 (6) Complete Opening Activities for a Recruiting Operations Office 805K-79R-7451 (7) Complete End-of-Day Activities for a Recruiting Operations Office 805K-79R-7452 (8) Manage the Ship without Advanced Reservation Program 805K-79R-7454 (9) Process a Renegotiation Request 805K-79R-7458 (10) Process a Future soldier Loss 805K-79R-7459
+(1) 805K-79R-7450 Develop a Mission Accomplishment Plan (MAP) (2) 805K-79R-7457 Process a Board Edit Request (3) 805K-79R-7453 Perform Delayed Entry Program +10 Quality Control Procedures (4) 805K-79R-7455 Process a Special Missions Applicant (5) 805K-79R-7456 Process a Waiver Workflow (6) 805K-79R-7451 Complete Opening Activities for a Recruiting Operations Office (7) 805K-79R-7452 Complete End-of-Day Activities for a Recruiting Operations Office (8) 805K-79R-7454 Manage the Ship without Advanced Reservation Program (9) 805K-79R-7458 Process a Renegotiation Request (10) 805K-79R-7459 Process a Future soldier Loss a.
+The Senior Guidance Counselor/Guidance Counselor certification requires the SGC and GC to certify on 10 tasks.